newrelic/developer-website/STYLE_GUIDE.md

 You can use the embed URL in an `<iframe src=EMBED_URL />` on another site to display guide content.

+### Hiding content on embedded pages

+You can hide content on embedded pages with the `HideWhenEmbedded` component.
+The documentation for that component can be found [here](COMPONENT_GUIDE.md#HideWhenEmbedded).

 ## Grammar and formatting

 ### Format titles